 What features will iMessage get?

 Last September, the company announced better route integration for cyclists, but it's only available in a few cities.
-The company not only needs to integrate new features into Maps, but also expand the existing features to more places.
+The company needs to not only integrate new features into Maps but also expand existing functionality to more locations.
 WWDC 2021 could be the perfect time to do that.
 Last but not least: iMessage.
-After the WWDC 2021 announcement, Apple has been heavily promoting iMessage features with Memoji, "Send with Impact," and even Twitter's hashtag with an iMessage "thumbs up" for the next World Wide Developers Conference.
+Following the WWDC 2021 announcement, Apple heavily promoted iMessage features with Memoji, "Send with Impact," and even Twitter's hashtag with an iMessage "thumbs up" for the upcoming World Wide Developers Conference.
 Apple's long-term goal is to make iMessage "more of a social network" and similar to WhatsApp.
 What exactly awaits us on Monday, however, remains to be seen.
 (Image: Apple)